nikolai39B/BitShift/README.md

-# VirusRunner
+# bIt Shift
-Source for the Virus Runner game.
+Source for the Bit Shift game.